microsoft/dataexposed/sosn.md

 *[Date Aired: January 21, 2021](https://microsoft.github.io/dataexposed/sosn)*

 In this exciting episode, Buck and Anna introduce the show, and explain the deep and dark meaning behind the show's intruguing title.
-You'll learn the maths be
+You'll learn the maths behind Data Science and Machine Learning, why you might want to learn more about them, and then Anna explains a dead-simple way to tell if she wants more coffee.

+Probably.

 **Something Old:**
 - General: